-(iv) To complete the test panel, pull the remaining edge of standard cover fabric over the back of the test panel snugly so there is approximately 25 mm (1.0 in) of standard cover fabric overlapping the back face of the plywood.
-Staple the standard cover fabric to the plywood and make diagonal folds at the corners.
-The folded corner of the standard cover fabric should be attached on the side edges, not the front edge.
+(iv) To complete the test panel, pull the remaining edge of fabric over the back of the test panel snugly so there is approximately 25 mm (1.0 in) of fabric overlapping the back face of the plywood.
+Staple the fabric to the plywood and make diagonal folds at the corners.
+The folded corner fabric should be attached on the side edges, not the front edge.